AlphaHamiltonian/spreadscanner/README.md

 ## 🔧 Configuration

-Most runtime parameters can be tuned in **`source/config.py`** or within connectors as appropriate.
+Most runtime parameters can be tuned in **`source/config.py`** and within connectors as appropriate.
 Key settings and behaviors include:

 * **WebSocket & API Endpoints:** Each exchange’s connector defines the WebSocket URLs and any REST endpoints for funding rates or tickers.
 For example, Binance uses `wss://fstream.binance.com/stream` for futures data.
 These can be adjusted if endpoints change or for testing (e.g., pointing to testnet URLs).
 * **Heartbeat/Ping Intervals:** The `WebSocketManager` defaults (30s ping interval, 10s pong timeout) ensure connections stay alive.
 The health monitor will send pings (for exchanges that require it) and reconnect if pongs aren’t received within a threshold.